 Up until now, I have never felt “too old” for something, but this is the beginning of the end.

-Even with such a young demographic (most users are in their early teens) the app was downloaded more times than Instagram in 2018 when they hit over a billion downloads, and it is now more popular than Snapchat and Twitter.
+Even with such a young demographic (most users are in their early teens), the app was downloaded more times than Instagram in 2018 when they hit over a billion downloads, and it is now more popular than Snapchat and Twitter.

-I ask my sister who is in middle school what the tea is with TikTok.
+I ask my sister, who is in middle school, what the tea is with TikTok.
 I ask her to show me her channel, but she shyly refuses, and I make a mental note to find it later.
 “Why do you like TikTok compared to everything else?”
 I ask her.
 “I don’t know, it’s just cool,” says my sister.
 She adds, “I am bored all the time, so this is fun for me.”
 She also shares that teachers have started to confiscate cell phones because kids keep taking bathroom breaks to make TikToks.

 Perhaps the appeal comes from how comfortable everyone seems to be with themselves.
 Rather than a generation of children conforming to the stereotypical high school tropes, it now seems to be a competition of who can be the strangest.
-But as we have seen before, the counterculture often becomes the culture (i.e. the popular VSCO girl trend).
+But as we have seen before, the counterculture often becomes the culture (e.g. the popular VSCO girl trend).

 Rather than a generation of children conforming to the stereotypical high school tropes, it now seems to be a competition of who can be the strangest.

-You know the feeling when Facebook shows you a status from eight years ago and you cringe in horror knowing you were once that person?
-Cringeworthy videos run amuck on this app like an infectious disease.
+You know the feeling when Facebook shows you status from eight years ago and you cringe in horror knowing you were once that person?
+Cringeworthy videos run amok on this app like an infectious disease.
 But in this new age, cringe sells.
 Think romantic comedy breakout star Noah Centineo.
 While his boyish looks helped land him roles, his personality helped catapult him into superstardom.
 Teenage girls fall for floppy hair, kind eyes, and boys who have to explicitly tell you that they are the “good guys.”

 These TikTok “celebrities” (or “influencers”) have built followings that surpass Hollywood A-Listers.
 Here are some numbers: Oscar winners Brie Larson and Natalie Portman have a respective 6.6 million and 4.8 million followers on Instagram.
 Lizzo, whose song “Truth Hurts” is at the top of the Billboard charts right now, has 4.7 million Instagram followers.
 Now take TikTok star Loren Gray who has 33.2 million TikTok fans (and 17.6 million Instagram followers) and Jacob Sartorius who has 21 million TikTok fans (and nine million Instagram followers).